12 of the best things to do in Wānaka for adventure lovers

 At 1385 metres, Isthmus Peak offers a spectacular vantage point to view the Wanaka region.

 The track is a long, steady climb up the mountain that sits between Lake Wānaka and Lake Hāwea.
-It’s mostly through sheep and deer grazing land, so I put headphones in and powered up most of the way without stopping.
+It’s mostly through sheep and deer grazing land, so the trail isn’t necessarily scenic, but is well-maintained, marked with poles, and mostly wide and gravel.
+Although fairly long (16 kilometres, or 5-7 hours) the clear trail makes this a manageable hike for intermediate hikers.

-I made the top for sunset, which was beautiful.
 From the top, you can see across both Lake Hawea and Lake Wanaka.

-3. Visit the Secret Sauna at Lake Hawea
+Visit Lake Hawea

 It’s a little woodfired barrel sauna right by the lake.
 A pretty perfect way to appreciate the lake and the mountains, especially after a day of hiking.

-4. See the highlights of Mount Aspiring National Park on the Siberia Experience
+See the highlights of Mount Aspiring National Park on the Siberia Experience

 Mount Aspiring is my favourite national park in New Zealand.
 There’s something about the beech forests and bright blue rivers that make the park feel surreal — truly Middle Earth type of beauty.